Zhuzhou Hunan, China Travel Guide

 China Post (中国邮政) is the national postal service.
 Post offices are available for sending letters and parcels, both domestically and internationally.

-Atms are easy to find in banks, shopping malls, and local stores.
-Watch for signs indicating acceptance of non-local cards (Visa, Mastercard, Plus, Cirrus).
+Atms are easy to find in banks, shopping malls, and convenience stores.
+Watch for signs indicating acceptance of cards from other countries (Visa, Mastercard, Plus, Cirrus).
 Banking hours generally follow standard business hours.

 A Virtual Private Network (VPN) is necessary to access blocked international sites plus mobile apps.
 Install and test a reputable VPN on all devices BEFORE arriving in China.
 Services can be inconsistent or blocked if you try to download them within China.

-Navigate daily operations with this guide to typical business hours and holiday schedules in Zhuzhou.
+Navigate daily operations with the help of this guide to typical business hours and holiday schedules in Zhuzhou.

 Monday-Friday, 9:00 AM - 12:00 PM, 2:00 PM - 5:00 PM.